Hybrid coupling with operator inference and the overlapping Schwarz alternating method: Introduction

 \subsection{Overview of related past work}

 The method proposed herein is an addition to a growing body of literature on DD-based couplings involving a variety of ROM formulations.
-For the sake of brevity, we will focus our literature review on Schwarz and Schwarz-like coupling methods for FOM-ROM and ROM-ROM couplings involving non-intrusive ROMs, as this class of methods is most closely related to the approach developed in this paper; for a more detailed overview that includes a comprehensive survey of a variety of coupling methods involving intrusive projection-based ROMs, the interested reader is referred to~\cite{wentland2024Schwarz}.
+For the sake of brevity, we will focus our literature review on Schwarz and Schwarz-like coupling methods for FOM-ROM and ROM-ROM couplings involving non-intrusive ROMs, as this class of methods is most closely related to the approach developed in this paper.
+A more detailed overview that includes a comprehensive survey of a variety of coupling methods involving intrusive projection-based ROMs can be found in \cite{wentland2024Schwarz} and \cite{Ruan2026}.

 Some of the earliest Schwarz-based DD approaches for ROM-ROM and ROM-FOM coupling are based on non-intrusive ROMs constructed via Galerkin-free Proper Orthogonal Decomposition (POD).
 Galerkin-free POD ROMs are a class of reduced order modeling techniques that aim to efficiently approximate the behavior of complex dynamical systems without relying on the traditional Galerkin projection method.
 Instead of projecting the governing equations onto a reduced POD basis, as done in traditional intrusive projection-based MOR, Galerkin-free POD ROMs predict the solution by applying interpolation techniques to a POD representation of the primary solution field.
 Three methods to perform Galerkin-free ROM-FOM and ROM-ROM coupling are presented by Buffoni \textit{et al.}~\cite{Buffoni:2009}: (i) a Schur iteration where the solution of the PROM is obtained by a projection step in the space spanned by the POD modes, (ii) a Dirichlet–Dirichlet iteration in the frame of a classical Schwarz method, and (iii) an approach obtained by minimizing the residual norm of the canonical approximation in the space spanned by the POD modes.
-Another Galerkin-free ROM-FOM and ROM-ROM coupling approach that makes use of SAM is the work of Cinquegrana \textit{et al.}~\cite{Cinquegrana:2011}, but, unlike our approach, matching meshes at the subdomain interfaces are required.
+Another Galerkin-free ROM-FOM and ROM-ROM coupling approach that makes use of SAM is the work of Cinquegrana \textit{et al.}~\cite{Cinquegrana:2011}, but, unlike our approach, requires matching meshes at the subdomain interfaces.
 A third Galerkin-free POD approach, termed zonal Galerkin-free POD~\cite{Bergmann:2018}, defines an optimization problem that minimizes the difference between the POD reconstruction and its corresponding FOM solution in the overlapping region between a ROM and a FOM domain.

 Schwarz-based methods have also been explored as a means to couple subdomain-local ROMs obtained non-intrusively via the proper generalized decomposition (PGD).
 In the recent pre-print~\cite{discacciati2025pgdbasedlocalsurrogatemodels}, Discacciati \textit{et al.} develop an algebraic SAM for coupling together subdomain-local non-intrusive PGD ROMs following a domain decomposition of the underlying spatial domain into overlapping subdomains.
 The proposed method is an improvement of the method originally presented in reference~\cite{Discacciati:2024}.
 The coupling strategies proposed in~\cite{Discacciati:2024, discacciati2025pgdbasedlocalsurrogatemodels} are currently limited to linear elliptic PDEs and ROM-ROM (vs. ROM-FOM) couplings.